bb20460/RP3/README.md

 ☐ Do not directly call os.system command line calls, use GDAL api if available (?) and generalise for multiple application systems

 ☐ Finish steamlit website application/ or generate a user interface where a point is drawn on an interactive map.

-...
+☐ Main.py file which connects all utilities and methods ...